-The Group did capitalise additional costs of \$2.4m (2021: \$1.8m) related predominantly to the development of the Somfit product and the new MEG product.
-The recoverability of these costs is dependent on the commercial success of both these products, which form the basis of the net present value calculations, so that it will generate future economic benefits in excess of the costs capitalised and therefore supports the carrying value of the assets.
-The Company did review the carrying value of the intangible assets of the Group for the year on 30 June 2022 and is satisfied the carry values are recoverable.
-The Group continued amortisation of these costs in the 2022 financial year with a \$0.1m (2021: \$0.49m) charge to profit or loss in the current year, solely related to the intangible assets in the DWL business in Germany.
+The Group did capitalise additional costs of \$3.5m (2022: \$2.4m) related predominantly to the development of the Somfit product.
+The recoverability of these costs is primarily dependent on the commercial success of the Somfit product, which form the basis of the net present value calculations, so that it will generate future economic benefits more than the costs capitalised and therefore supports the carrying value of the assets.
+The Company did review the carrying value of the intangible assets of the Group for the year on 30 June 2023 and is satisfied the carry values are recoverable.
+The Group continued amortisation of these costs in the 2023 financial year with a \$0.6m (2022: \$0.1m) charge to profit or loss in the current year, solely related to the intangible assets in the DWL business in Germany.